uzgoren/girdap/pages/doc/doc_faq.md

 dfaq:
 - q: What is girdap?
   a: <p><i>girdap</i> provides building blocks for numerical simulations of complex transport equations.
-Tools are built around a grid management platform connected to finite volume method based differential operators. girdap’s primary goals are (1) <b>flexibility</b> and (2) <b>accuracy</b>. </p><p>Flexible tools allow <b>researchers</b> to develop new numerical algorithms and **educators** to teach students existing algorithms.
-Tools provided aim to shift programming focus more on physics and numerical method to avoid time consuming programming details.</p><p> The accuracy is handled by automated grid refinement and coarsening based on the solution field. </p><p>_girdap_ does not target audiences who would like to get immediate results for an engineering project.
+Tools are built around a grid management platform connected to finite volume method based differential operators. girdap’s primary goals are (1) <b>flexibility</b> and (2) <b>accuracy</b>. </p><p>Flexible tools allow <b>researchers</b> to develop new numerical algorithms and <b>educators</b> to teach students existing algorithms.
+Tools provided aim to shift programming focus more on physics and numerical method to avoid time consuming programming details.</p><p> The accuracy is handled by automated grid refinement and coarsening based on the solution field. </p><p><i>girdap</i> does not target audiences who would like to get immediate results for an engineering project.
 It involves a numerical algorithm development phase.
 Those who would like to skip such a development can refer to a commercial CFD/multiphysics software. </p>
 - q: Isn’t this done before?
-  a: <p>Similar projects do exist. (<a href='http://www.openfoam.org/'>OpenFOAM</a> is one example; and another one is <a href='http://fenicsproject.org'>FEniCS</a>.
+  a: <p>Similar projects do exist. <a href='http://www.openfoam.org/'>OpenFOAM</a> is one example; and another one is <a href='http://fenicsproject.org'>FEniCS</a>.
 Please check them out.
 They are really good projects. girdap just offers another flavor.</p>
 - q: What does girdap mean?
   a: <p><i>girdap</i> is not an acronym.
 It means whirlpool in Turkish. </p>
 - q: What operators are included?